-Contrary to what many people believe, there is no ‘standard’ rule relating to the maintenance of boundary structures (like the old favourite “you are responsible for the fence on the left”) that is legally binding on property owners in the UK.
+There is no ‘standard’ rule relating to the maintenance of boundary structures that is legally binding on property owners in the UK.
+Boundary structures are fences, hedges, garden walls or any other physical feature which act to separate one property from another.

-Where none of the affected properties have any boundary maintenance covenants imposed, we would advise discussing the issue with the adjacent property owners and coming to some form of amicable agreement (which can be on any terms the parties see fit).
+Where a property does not have any boundary structure maintenance covenants imposed, we would advise discussing the issue with the adjacent property owners and coming to some form of amicable agreement (which can be on any terms the parties see fit).
 It is then a good idea to have a solicitor record any such agreement in writing and file the same with the Land Registry so that future disputes are prevented.